 I’ve read that eventually one loses his taste for sweets.
 “How long does it take?” is what I’m asking.

 So here I am with my latest “sweet substitute.”
-For awhile it was these sugar-free, grain-free chocolate chip cookies.
+For a while, it was sugar-free, grain-free chocolate chip cookies.
 I’m off of those for now because I’ve found a replacement.

 About Trader Joe’s 85% Chocolate Bar